Romanesque architecture in Spain: Stonemasons

 Stonemasons formed the bulk of workers in the erection of the building.
 The number of stonecutters could vary depending on the local economy.
 Some of these numbers are known, such as the Old Cathedral of Salamanca, which employed between 25 and 30.
 Aymeric Picaud in his Codex Calixtinus provides data that:

 [...] with about 50 other stonemasons who worked there regularly, under the caring direction of Don Wicarto (con aproximadamente otros 50 canteros que allí trabajaban asiduamente, bajo la solícita dirección de don Wicarto)[...]

 These masons and other workers were exempted from paying taxes.
 They were separated in two groups depending on their specialization.
 The first group those who were engaged in a special high-quality work (genuine sculpting artists) and who worked at their own pace, leaving their completed work at the site to be later placed on the building.
 The second group were permanent employees, who raised buildings stone upon stone and put in place those quality pieces or carved reliefs done by the first group at the right time.
-This way of working could lead to a time lag in the pieces being placed some time after being created, a lag in many cases which has become a big problem for historians in dating the building.
+This way of working could lead to a time lag in the pieces being placed sometime after being created, a lag in many cases which has become a big problem for historians in dating the building.

-There was also a group of unskilled labourers who worked wherever there was a need.
+There was also a group of unskilled laborers who worked wherever there was a need.
 In many cases these people offered their work or skill as an act of mercy because as Christians they were willing to collaborate on a great work dedicated to their God.
 In any case they received a remuneration that was either by the day or per piece.
-In documents many names appear on lists of daily wages so this act was not arbitrary but rather well regulated.
+In documents many names appear on lists of daily wages, so this act was not arbitrary but rather well regulated.

 Among the Cistercians they became known as cuadrillas de ponteadores (scoring crews), made up of laymen or monks who moved from one county to another, always under the direction of a professional monk, whose job it was to pave grounds, build roads, or build bridges.